Jaw Bone Loss and Deterioration

 The bones in your face and jaw help to keep your teeth in place.
 When molars from the top of your mouth are removed, air pressure from the air cavity in your sinus causes resorption of that bone.
 Sinuses then become enlarged over time and result in insufficient bone.

-JAWBONE DETERIORATION TREATMENT
+JAWBONE Loss TREATMENT

+Preventing jawbone loss is important, and early intervention is key.
 Fortunately, bone loss in the jaw can be reversed after its deterioration.
 Oral & Facial Surgery of Pittsburgh provides treatment options that help a patient to eat and speak clearly.

 Options for reversal include:

 Bone grafting – The most common treatment for jawbone atrophy is a bone graft.
-This procedure can repair implant sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
+This procedure can repair sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
 It also provides the opportunity to place dental implants and restore functionality and aesthetic appearance where it was not previously possible.